ibm-cloud-docs/Backup/restore-SQLDB.md

 8. In the Database Selection, select the check box for each database that you want to restore.
 9. In the Encryption Password field, enter the data encryption password.
 To view the password hint, click the Hint button.
 10. Under Restore Destination, enter a path for the destination, or click the folder button.
 In the Select Folder dialog box, select the location where you want to restore, and click Okay.
 11. To change the log detail level, bandwidth throttling setting, or hard recovery option, click Advanced Restore Options.
-In the dialog box, you can do the following:
+In the dialog box, you can select the  options:
     - In the Log Level Detail list, select the level of detail for job logging.
     - Select or clear the Use all available bandwidth option.